andreaiacono/andreaiacono.github.io/tesi/thesis.md

 to a branch of biology, ecology.
 Although this term is commonly misused, its scientific meaning differs considerably from the value we are accustomed to attributing to it.
-The definition most accepted by the international community is that of Krebs, given in 1972: \"Ecology is the scientific study of interactions that determine the distribution and abundance of living organisms.\" We are therefore very far from the totalizing meaning that the media usually give it.
+The definition most accepted by the international community is that of Krebs, given in 1972: "Ecology is the scientific study of interactions that determine the distribution and abundance of living organisms."
+We are therefore very far from the totalizing meaning that the media usually give it.
 For example, ecology is not interested in atmospheric pollution, except insofar as it affects the functioning mechanisms of natural systems.